mavryk-network/mavryk-protocol/docs/user/proxy-server.rst

 Because computations done by the proxy server are protocol-dependent, the proxy mode must choose a specific protocol: the same as the underlying node.
 However, the proxy mode does not support all protocols.
-Execute ``octez-client list proxy protocols`` to see the supported protocols.
+Execute ``mavkit-client list proxy protocols`` to see the supported protocols.
 It is expected that, at any
 given time, the proxy server supports ``Alpha``, the current protocol of Mainnet and the current protocol proposal on Mainnet at the time of release.